LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     )

 .. note::
-    It is also possible to use *Prompt-Element-Objects* (see :ref:`intuition-and-definition`) and also to provide a list of label words to the verbalizer.
+    It is also possible to use *Prompt-Element-Objects* (see :ref:`intuition-and-definition`) or provide a list of label words to the verbalizer.
-    However, using a dict allows us to return keys of the dict in the predictions list eventually.
+    However, using a dictionary allows us to return the dictionary keys to the predictions list eventually.

 Finding a Good Prompt
 ^^^^^^^^^^^^^^^^^^^^^
-When dealing with base models it can be useful to draw inspirations from `Radford et al., 2020 <https://arxiv.org/pdf/2005.14165>`_.
-In this work, the authors provided examples in the prompt so that the model can learn how to classify data from this particular domain.
-It is crucial to form some sort of a intensive to produce exactly the tokens we are interested in.
+Constructing the prompt in a form that guides the model to predict only the tokens we are interested in (label words) with a high probability is crucial.

+If labeled data is available, it is possible to leverage in-context learning and enhance the prompt with these samples, which can be sampled from the dataset.
-In the following, we will take a look at an example for a natural langauge inference task where a premise and a hypothesis is given and the model must classify into the categories of :code:`entailment`, :code:`neutral` or :code:`contradiction`:
+In the following, we will take a look at an example of a natural language inference task, **independent of the IMDB task further used in this tutorial**, where a premise and a hypothesis are given and the model must classify into the categories of :code:`entailment`, :code:`neutral` or :code:`contradiction`:

 .. code-block:: python